+Course Objectives

-Course Objectives Following this course, students should be able to: 1.
-Explain the history of invasion ecology.
-2. Outline the stages of the invasion process.
-3. Describe and critically evaluate hypotheses to explain biological invasions.
-4. Summarize the effects of invasions on communities and ecosystems.
-5. Describe possible management strategies for invasions Synthesize, critique, and write about primary literature.
-7. Lead discussions of peer-reviewed literature.
-8. Design experiments to test mechanisms and impacts of invasions.
-9. Prepare grant proposals to conduct research on invasive species.
+Following this course, students should be able to:

+- 1. Explain the history of invasion ecology. - 2.
+Outline the stages of the invasion process. - 3.
+Describe and critically evaluate hypotheses to explain biological invasions. - 4.
+Summarize the effects of invasions on communities and ecosystems. - 5.
+Describe possible management strategies for invasions - 6.
+Synthesize, critique, and write about primary literature. - 7.
+Lead discussions of peer-reviewed literature. - 8.
+Prepare a research prospectus focused on invasive species.

+Grades

-Grades Your grade will be based on two exams, literature discussions, and a grant proposal.
+Your grade will be based on two exams, literature discussions and written synopses, and a research prospectus.
 Discuss with me ahead of time any anticipated problems with meeting deadlines.

 Task Description Points Total

-Exams (online) Exam 1 100 200
+Exams (online) Exam 1 100

 Exam 2 100 200

-Literature discussions Lead discussion 30 100
+Literature discussions Lead discussion 40

+(online) Written synopses (4 x 10 pts each) 40 100

-Participation 70 100
+Participation 20 100

-Grant proposal Questions and outline 20
+Research prospectus General idea and questions 20

-(~5 pages) Draft and peer-review 20 100
+(2 pages) Outline 20 100

-Complete proposal 60
+Complete prospectus 60 100

-Class total: 400
+Class tot al: 400